-Name Description Met/Not Met Housing First The project's policies will include a commitment to identifying and lowering its barriers to housing and provide housing and services in line with a Housing First approach.
-Met/Not Met Coordinated Entry The project will participate in coordinated entry to the full extent possible for this project type.
+Name Description Met/Not Met Housing First Housing First The project's policies will include a commitment to identifying and lowering its barriers to housing and provide housing and services in line with a Housing First approach.
+Coordinated Entry The project will participate in coordinated entry to the full extent possible for this project type.
 Met/Not Met HMIS The project will enter data for all CoC-funded beds into HMIS (or parallel database for domestic violence services).
-Met/Not Met Formerly Homeless Input The agency includes homeless or formerly homeless individual in feedback and decision-making processes.
+Formerly Homeless Input The agency includes homeless or formerly homeless individual in feedback and decision-making processes.
 Met/Not Met Basic Compliance with HUD Policies The agency has adequate internal financial controls, adequate record maintenance and management, and adequate policies regarding termination of assistance, client appeals, ADA requirements, and confidentiality.
 Met/Not Met Eligible Clients The project will only accept new participants if they can be documented as eligible for this project's program type based on their housing and disability status.
 Met/Not Met Eligible Applicant Neither the applicant nor the sub-recipients (if any) are for-profit entities.
 Met/Not Met Equal Access The project will provide equal access and fair housing without regard to sexual orientation, gender identity, or local residency status.
 Met/Not Met

-Match Agency will be able to provide 25% match per grant.
-Met/Not Met Affirmatively Furthering Fair Housing Agency will actively prevent discrimination by affirmatively accommodating people based on differences in: race, color, ancestry, or national origin; religion; mental or physical disability; sex, gender, or sexual orientation; marital or familial status, including pregnancy, children, and custody arrangements; genetic information; source of income; other arbitrary characteristics not relevant to a person's need or suitability for housing ommodating people based on differences in: race, or, ancestry, or national origin; religion; mental or sical disability; sex, gender, or sexual orientation; ital or familial status, including pregnancy, children, custody arrangements; genetic information; source of ome; other arbitrary characteristics not relevant to a Budget Project has made a good faith effort to complete the budget template provided, showing both CoC and non-CoC funding sources for the project.
+Match Match Agency will be able to provide 25% match per grant.
+Affirmatively Furthering Fair Housing hering physical disability; sex, gender, or sexual orientation; Budget Project has made a good faith effort to complete the budget template provided, showing both CoC and non-CoC funding sources for the project.
 Met/Not Met For DV Bonus Projects Only: Serving DV Project is 100% dedicated to serving victims who are fleeing or attempting to flee domestic violence, including dating violence, sexual assault, stalking, and/or human trafficking who came from sheltered or unsheltered situations.
-The project must follow a Housing First model and utilize trauma-informed and client-centered approaches.
+The project must follow a Housing First mode and utilize trauma-informed and client-centered approaches.
 Met/Not Met